Heritage Creek Farm & Education Center

 Colors of the Rainbow

-I love when I pick up my share and see the colors of the rainbow!
+I love that I see the colors of the rainbow in my produce.
 The aroma and flavor of my farm-fresh food can't be beat.
 The difference in the flavor of produce eaten straight from the field can be tasted in every bite.

 I know my farmer!